 Overall Rating: 7 stars out of 10.

-I enjoyed reading this book even though most of the information was obvious, yet anyone, especially beginners will get a lot of value out of it and I totally did, even though I’m not a beginner at this.
+I enjoyed reading this book even though most of the information was obvious.
+Yet anyone, especially beginners will get a lot of value out of it and I totally did, even though I’m not a beginner at this.

 Silent Sales Machine in a nutshell: